data2intelligence/CytoSig/README.md

 6, expand_signature: whether use an expanded signature of cytokine response.
 Our initial cytokine response signature included 43 cytokines with high confidence data.
 However, we can also set a less stringent filter to include 51 cytokines.

-All following options will only be effective if the input is cell ranger output.
+Following options will only be effective if the input is cell ranger output.
 7, minimum_read_count: Minimal read counts required for each barcode.
 Default 1000
 8, max_dropout_ratio: Maximal zero drop out rates allowed for each gene.
 Default 0.95